 Look how National Geographic asks their new subscribers on a list to choose topics that inspire them.
 The brand tells from the very beginning that they will use this information to send emails tied to users’ interests.

-Follow email subject line best practices described in this article.
+Follow the email subject line best practices described in this article.

-National Geographic sent the email with the following subject line in their onboarding series.
-They want to find out each subscriber’s topic preferences to send relevant emails and this subject line assists them.
+National Geographic sent an email with the following subject line in their onboarding series.
+They want to find out each subscriber’s topic preferences to send relevant emails, and this subject line assists them.

-Adding some level of urgency to email messages may spur subscribers to take action else they miss out.
+Adding some urgency to email messages may spur subscribers to take action to avoid feeling like they are missing out.
 Urgent sale messages like “20% discount on everything.
-Today only” can make customers who are interested in a product but not yet ready to buy to convert.
-Here a series of emails with countdown timers work well.
-You may promote products from users’wishlists or ones they’ve recently viewed.
-This way, the are more chances that customers will be interested in them.
+Today only” can make customers who are interested in a product but not yet ready to buy much more likely to convert.
+Emails with countdown timers work well to create urgency.
+You may promote products from users’ wishlists or ones they’ve recently viewed.
+This way, there are more chances that customers will be interested in them.

 Forever 21 added a countdown timer and reinforced it with the subject line that leaves no time for doubts.

 Nothing lasts forever.
-Having subscriber on a list doesn’t mean they will be interested in your brand forever.
-Sooner or later users lose interest, get bored, forget about sites they’ve subscribed to.
-It’s important to start your re-engagement campaign on time.
-Usually, brands do that after six months of silence.
-They ask users to take a survey to improve their strategy in the future or offer some freebie to show their care.
+Having subscribers on a mailing list doesn’t mean they will stay interested in your brand forever.
+Sooner or later, users lose interest, get bored, and forget about sites they’ve subscribed to.
+It’s essential to start your re-engagement campaign at the right time.
+Usually, brands send their re-engagement campaigns six months after a subscriber has not interacted with their emails.
+They ask users to take a survey to improve their strategy for the future or offer some freebie to show their care.
 Draw re-engagement campaign inspiration in the article on our blog!

-Yes Lifecycle marketing explains to their subscribers that they don’t want to lose them and leave no chances for doubts by adding an image of a cute dog.
-Besides, it’s a good practice to let users go since there’s no point in emailing passive subscribers.
+Lifecycle marketing explains to their subscribers that they don’t want to lose them and leave no chances for doubts by adding an image of a cute dog.
+Besides, it’s a good practice to let users leave your mailing list since there’s no point in emailing passive subscribers.

-Some contacts want to unsubscribe no matter how great or tailored the emails they receive from the brand are.
-That’s because there are numerous reasons why they may want to leave the mailing list.
+Some contacts want to unsubscribe, no matter how great or personalized your emails are.
+There are numerous reasons that they may want to leave the mailing list.
 Make it easy for subscribers to unsubscribe to maintain a clean list.
 Add a visible unsubscribe link to each email and make sure this process requires a single step.

 Check out how Bath & Body Works does that.
-They provide every email with an easy to find unsubscribe link.
-Adding much white space around makes it really visible.
+They provide an easy to find unsubscribe link in all of their emails.
+Add a lot of white space around the unsubscribe link to make it highly visible.